Hybrid workplace model – the ultimate buzzword of the post-pandemic era. But what is this hype all about?

 Money leakage due to unutilized office space is a huge problem for companies nowadays.
 It’s an unnecessary cost that can be easily mitigated by rethinking the use of desks.

-This leads to saving valuable resources that can be invested somewhere else.
+Ultimately, it leads to saving valuable resources that can be invested somewhere else.
+You can read more about the most important hybrid work cost savings here.

 In a hybrid workplace environment, employees have more freedom to choose when and where to do their job.
 Some tasks that require focus and concentration can be done remotely.
 Others, that need interaction with the team, can be done at the office.